 ...............
 The Ford F150 hits a milestone.
 50 straight years as Canada's bestselling pickup.

 2016 ......
+Dunlop Ford receives the Diamond Club President's Award for the 6th year in a row.
 Randy Dunlop receives a Bachelor of Applied Arts Honorary Degree from the Lethbridge College recognizing his commitment to the College and the community.

 2017 ......
 Gary and Randy Dunlop receive the 2017 Alberta Dealer Excellence Award.
 From over 360 franchised auto dealerships in Alberta this premier automotive award recognizes the individual dealers who operate with a proven history of excellence in business acumen, industry association and community involvement.
 The Dunlop’s are proud and honored to become members of an exclusive club of the industries finest dealers.